-Visitors can expect to encounter fog on the mountaintop once or twice a week in summer, and two or three times a month in winter.
+Visitors can expect to encounter fog or a fog ocean on the mountaintop once or twice a week in summer, and two or three times a month in winter.

 To a large extent, the mountain ridge causes fog.